Markus Kellermann Founder & CEO

 Limitations:

-Best for: Mac users in enterprises that need cross-platform meeting intelligence.
+Best for: Mac users in enterprises that need cross-platform meeting intelligence and have procurement bandwidth.

 9. Fathom — Best Free Option (But Has Bots)